Please Explain: WARM and COOL

 Think about it.
 You might call red a warm color.
 But some reds are warmer than others, right?
 Scarlet red is warmer than crimson, which is warmer than raspberry.

-We determine it by deciding which is closer to the warmest color on our mental color wheel.
+We determine it by (unconsciously) deciding which is closer to the warmest color on our mental color wheel.

 Let's call orange the warmest color, just for the sake of argument.